robbert-vdh/yabridge/README.md

 X11 applications like your DAW.
 If you're using yabridge in _REAPER_ or _Carla_, then you may need to enable a [compatibility option](#compatibility-options) to prevent those hosts from stealing the drop.

+### Input focus grabbing

+Yabridge tries to be clever about the way grabbing input focus for a plugin and subsequently giving it back to the host works.
+One important detail here is that when grabbing input focus, yabridge will always focus the _parent window_ passed by the host for the plugin to embed itself into.
+This means that hosts like Bitwig Studio can still process common keys like Space for play/pause even while interacting with a plugin's GUI.
+The downside of this approach is that this also means that in those hosts you simply cannot type a space character, as the key will always go to the host.

+For the very specific situations where you may want to focus the plugin's editor directly so that all keyboard input goes to Wine, you can hold down the
+<kbd>Shift</kbd> key while entering the plugin's GUI with your mouse.
+This will
+let you type spaces in text fields in **Bitwig Studio**, type text into the settings and license dialogs in **Voxengo** plugins, and it will also allow you to navigate dropdowns with the keyboard.

 ### Downgrading Wine